abelbcarvalho/password-generator/README.md

 1. You choose the characters you want to use;
 2. You select the length of your required password;
-3. You send these informations to back-end;
+3. You send these information to back-end;

 > **System Requirements:**

-4. System receives the `model` sent by User;
+1. System receives the `model` sent by User;
-5. So this model is checked, (at least 1 attribute must be `True` value);
+2. So this model is checked, (at least 1 attribute must be `True` value);
-5.1.
-If valid not valid, launch a new exception;
+   1. If valid not valid, launch a new exception;
-6. count the length and required values range;
+3. count the length and required values range;
-7. Use `random.choice` method to get a value and join to the password string;
+4. Use `random.choice` method to get a value and join to the password string;
-8. Set the **generated password** to clipboard and returns to the *highest level;*
+5. Set the **generated password** to clipboard and returns to the *highest level;*
-9. Set the **generated password** to be seen by user;
+6. Set the **generated password** to be seen by user;

 ### System Steps
 A resume of [*how it works?*](#how-it-works)

-1. User choose paramenters;
+1. User choose parameters;
-2. Check paramenters;
+2. Check parameters;
 3. Generate password;
 4. Transfer to *clipboard* area;
 5. Return the generated password;
 6. Let it be seen by user;

 ### The End
-It's a simple project task to make an userful software.
+It's a simple project task to make an useful software.

 -- *Abel Carvalho*